stefanospinellii/how-fast-will-your-running-shoes-sell/readme.md

 Live demo: https://how-fast-will-your-running-shoes-sell-2n9cvszw5fdfzh4yzelhmu.streamlit.app/

-A marketplace optimization tool that estimates how long a second-hand running shoe listing may take to sell, and recommends actionable steps to sell faster.
+This is a marketplace optimization tool that estimates how long a second-hand running shoe listing may take to sell, and recommends actionable steps to sell faster.

 ## Project Overview